Zenlytic/zenlytic-docs/docs/4_data_modeling/3_dashboard.md

     time_period: 30_days
 ```

 Here is an example of a dashboard file with a filter at the dashboard level, and an additional filter applied to the second plot.
 The dashboard level filter will apply to both plots when the dashboard is run and/or when the filter is changed.
 The second of the two plots will have an additional filter applied which filters out the `CabinSummerVideo_TikTok` campaign from the results.
+This dashboard also includes a sort to make sure the campaigns are organized from highest in terms of total revenue to lowest.

 ```